MaximeMRF/v7-docs/content/start/pick_your_path.md

 # Pick your path

 This guide introduces AdonisJS's approach to frontend development and the three primary stacks you can choose from.
+You will learn:

-You will learn why AdonisJS is backend-first but frontend-flexible, understand the difference between Hypermedia, Inertia, and API-only approaches, see how the View layer works in each stack, and learn about the starter kits that provide opinionated setups for each approach.
+- Why AdonisJS is backend-first but frontend-flexible.
+- Understand the difference between Hypermedia, Inertia, and API-only approaches
+- See how the View layer works in each stack.
+- Learn about the starter kits that provide opinionated setups for each approach.

 ## Overview